 Maintain a Positive Attitude

 Be flexible and accept that you might need to accept certain changes and that nothing is set in stone.
-If your loved one does not enjoy their time at a retirement community, you should be open to moving them to a place they might be more comfortable.
+If your loved one does not enjoy their time at a senior living community, you should be open to moving them to a place they might be more comfortable.